Quantifying the efficiency of state preparation via quantum variational eigensolvers

 Next, we took 500 random angle samples restricted to either $T_{= \max}$ or $T_{\leq \max}$ and ran QAOA with target state coming from the ground state at each of the representative points in $S$.
+Here, we have used the L-BFGS local optimization algorithm, as implemented in the \texttt{scipy} Python package, to perform the minimization.
 In order to plot the high-dimensional minimization landscape, we have used t-SNE~\cite{maaten_visualizing_2008}, a dimensionality-reduction algorithm for data visualization that embeds high dimensional data in a space with lower dimension while preserving the relative position of the data points.
-Performing t-SNE on these samples, we find that, for $T_{\leq \max}, T_{= \max} < 1$, there exists some clustering of minima, although some of the clusters are significantly less compact than others -- see Fig.~\ref{fig:4line_landscape}(c).
+Performing t-SNE on these samples, we find that, for $T_{\leq \max}, T_{= \max} < 1$, there exists clustering of minima, although some of the clusters are significantly less compact than others -- see Fig.~\ref{fig:4line_landscape}(c).
 For $T_{\leq \max}, T_{= \max}>1$, the clustering rapidly disappears, first for the $T_{\leq \max}$ restriction and then for the $T_{= \max}$ restriction -- an example of the latter is shown in Fig.~\ref{fig:4line_landscape}(d) for $T_{= \max}=8$.
 This indicates that QAOA, which usually does not place restrictions on the values of $\theta$ angles and therefore implicitly operates in the large-$T$ regime, does not display a glassy phase in its minimization landscape as found for a different protocol in Refs.~ \onlinecite{bukov_broken_2018, day_glassy_2019}.